MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/scalable-customization-design/auto-numbering-example.md

 ![shared read lock prevents access.](media/autonumber-approach-2-a.png)

-Depending on how the queries are being generated, the exact behavior can vary, but relying on those conditions and not being certain of the outcome where the uniqueness is essential isn’t ideal.
-Even if this does not generate a failure, the shared read ability could allow a duplicate number to be generated if the isolation modes aren’t correct.
+Depending on how the queries are being generated, the exact behavior can vary, but relying on those conditions and not being certain of the outcome where the uniqueness is essential isn't ideal.
+Even if this does not generate a failure, the shared read ability could allow a duplicate number to be generated if the isolation modes aren't correct.
 As the following diagram shows, both records end up with the same auto number value of 8.

 ![both records end up with the same auto number value.](media/autonumber-approach-2-b.png)